 Thomas Sumter Academy offers access to an individualized online learning curriculum.
-Each K-12th grade student is required to have a personal device at school and charged every day.
-The device will need to have access to various apps, an online web browser, and a camera.
-The kindergarten is required to have an iPad.
-The iPad or Chromebook may be used in the 1st-5th grade. iPad should be version 15.5 or above for best functionality.
-Smart phones and Kindles are not permitted for classroom use.
+Each 5th -12th grade student is required to have a personal device at school and charged every day.
+The device will need to be windows compatible.
+Take note that PSAT, SAT, and other standardized tests are now fully online test.
+These tests were not designed to be taken on a Chromebook.
+We encourage all parents to purchase an apple iPad with a keyboard or a laptop that runs windows.
 TSA will not be responsible for broken devices.

 Plagiarism and/or cheating are serious offenses in which students will be issued a referral and sent to the administrative office.
-Plagiarism and/or cheating criteria include, but are not limited to, the use of another students answers or work, willingly allowing the use of your answers or work, and the use of programs such as Chat GBT or other AI programs.
+Plagiarism and/or cheating criteria include, but are not limited to, the use of another students answers or work, willingly allowing the use of your answers or work, and the use of programs such as Chat GPT or other AI programs.